Tragedy of Hyderabad (book)

-Tragedy of Hyderabad is a history book by the final Prime Minister of Hyderabad, Mir Laiq Ali.
+Tragedy of Hyderabad is a history book by the last Prime Minister of Hyderabad, Mir Laiq Ali.
 The book was written and published in 1962 and accounts the events that followed the independence of the Hyderabad State and India from the British Empire, as outlined in the Independence of India Act, which reveals that the princely states were given the choice to either join India, Pakistan, or remain independent; Hyderabad chose independence.
 Dr. Enugu Narasimha Reddy translated the book into Telugu as 'Hyderabad Vishaadham'.